Programme des activités

 Air quality in a natural reserve the case of the Banco forest Abidjan Côte d’IvoireSéka Louis Hermann YapoUniversité de San Pedro Côte d’Ivoire

-Development and deployment of air quality monitoring technologies in NigerMounirZakariUniversité André Salifou, ZinderNiger
+Design of an autonomous and optimized system for real-time air quality monitoring in NigerMounirZakariUniversité André Salifou, ZinderNiger

-Moderators: Session 3 & 4 Chairs All Attendees Participate
+Led by Session 3 & 4 Moderators All Attendees Participate

 Africa